 It is not unusual for swelling to last for three to four months after the procedure.
 While many women feel self-conscious due to fears everyone will notice, with the use of the proper undergarments and clothing the swelling often goes undetected.
 If someone makes a comment and the woman prefers not to reveal she had surgery, one solution is for the woman to smile widely while discussing the amazing breast enhancing exercises that she found on the internet.
 Drinking eight glasses of water a day, limiting salt intake and engaging in low intensity exercise can help reduce swelling.

 Bruising following surgery is normal and should fade within one- or two- months.
-Sometimes herbal remedies are effective in decreasing bruising more quickly but which should not be used for two weeks following surgery.
+Sometimes herbal remedies are effective in decreasing bruising more quickly.
+But they should not be used for two weeks following surgery.
 These include arnica, bromelain Vitamin E and Garlic.

 Many people have trouble sleeping following surgery due to the necessity of sleeping on their backs while elevating their head and upper body to decrease pain and swelling.
 Often those who usually sleep on their stomachs or move from one to the other in their sleep will find themselves suddenly awakened when they’ve turned over in their sleep.
 It’s often recommended that women practice sleeping on their backs for several weeks prior to surgery to get used to sleeping in this position.

-Patients should walk around as soon as possible after surgery to lower the chance blood clots will develop and decrease swelling.
+Patients should walk around as soon as possible after surgery.
+This lowers the chance blood clots will develop and decrease swelling.
 Patients are instructed to refrain from strenuous activity for 3- to 4-weeks following surgery to maximize recovery.
-Regular exercise can be resumed within 2- to 3-months after surgery though any upper body weight-work should be discussed with the surgeon.
+Regular exercise can be resumed within 2- to 3-months after surgery.
+Any upper body weight-work should be discussed with Dr. Liebscher.

 Driving and Returning to Work